spiral/docs/framework/modules.md

 Publish command does not require any confirmation and usually used when module gets updated resources such as assets, images and etc.

 > Check spiral [toolkit](https://github.com/spiral/toolkit/blob/master/source/ToolkitModule.php) or [profiler](https://github.com/spiral/profiler/blob/master/source/ProfilerModule.php) repositories to get some examples.
+You should also remember to add your module path into tokenizer config if your code contain ORM/ODM entities or console commands which has to be automatically located by ClassLocator or InvocationLocator.